cdhendy/financial_planner/README.md

 pip install numpy
 ```

-Additionally, matplotlib was used in the creation of the data visualization.
-This is included in the imports at the beginning of the jupyter notebook.

 In order for this simulation to work, the user needs to create a .env file containing their Alpaca API key and Alpaca secret key.

 ---